Khovanov homology detects the trefoils: Background

-Note that there are two additional surgery exact triangles involving these same 3-manifolds and 4-dimensional cobordisms, corresponding to surgeries on $\mu_0\subset Y_0$ and $\mu_1\subset Y_1$ as shown in Figure \ref{fig:surgery}.
-The only differences between these three triangles are the $1$-manifolds used to define the instanton Floer groups and the $2$-dimensional cobordisms between those $1$-manifolds.
+Since each manifold in the surgery exact triangle is obtained from the preceding one via integer surgery, we can in fact produce three different surgery exact triangles involving the same 3-manifolds and 4-dimensional cobordisms.
+This is illustrated in Figure~\ref{fig:surgery}, where in each row we use a different pair of 3-manifold and framed knot to construct an exact triangle; in the first row, we use $K \subset Y$ to recover Theorem~\ref{thm:exacttri}, while the other two exact triangles correspond to surgeries on $\mu_0 \subset Y_0$ and $\mu_1 \subset Y_1$.
+The only differences between these three triangles are the 1-manifolds used to define the instanton Floer groups and the 2-dimensional cobordisms between those 1-manifolds.